1964 Constitution of Afghanistan: Impact and evaluation

 Shortly after its enactment, the vulnerability of the constitution to political realities became dramatically clear.
 The adversarial relationship it created between the cabinet and the parliament brought about tragedy and a serious loss of political momentum.
 In October 1965, following the election of the new legislature, an impasse over its approval of the new cabinet brought about rioting and intervention by the army leading to the death of at least three student demonstrators.
-The proposed cabinet was withdrawn, following which a reshuffled one under the leadership of Muhammad Hashim Maiwandwal, a senior diplomat, was approved with little opposition.
+The proposed cabinet was withdrawn, following which a reshuffled one under the leadership of Mohammad Hashim Maiwandwal, a senior diplomat, was approved with little opposition.
 Officials and legislators were faced with running the new system with hopes considerably dampened.

 The liberal or constitutional experiment, which lasted for the next eight years, has been generally seen as a political failure.
 The cabinet and legislature were constantly deadlocked, unable to enact laws vital to the constitution or seriously weakening it through long delays.
 Legislators proved to be effective critics of the bureaucracy, which responded by holding back legislation to avoid scrutiny or lengthy disputes.

 There was a wide social and cultural gap between the legislators and senior ministry officials.
 Few of the former had had the exposure to the modern education and foreign experience enjoyed by senior ministry officials.
 More than 90 percent of the Wolesi Jirgah members represented rural constituencies.
 Legislators had the right to lobby ministers and senior bureaucrats directly.
 Doing so was more rewarding than dealing with middle rank provincial officials who had less authority and information.
 The constitution discouraged executive-legislative cooperation on policy, but it did not prevent the give and take of patronage.